-For all real numbers 3 that belong to the set $S, 3 \leq 10$ .
+For all real numbers 3 that belong to the set S, $3 \le 10$.

 This sentence does not make sense as an English sentence and indicates that the variable x is bound.

 Finally, considering the third guideline, we check that we can rewrite sentence A so that x does not appear: